 Here's the list of supported codecs for the PS4 Media Player app.
 Don't worry if you have some files in different formats - Universal Media Server will normally try to 'transcode' or 'mux' your files as they're being streamed, so your PS4 shouldn't have any problems.

 Plex Media Server has a lot more features and tries to give a full 'media centre' experience.
-It has great menu that shows you titles, cast lists, episode descriptions and everything else you need to know about your shows and movies.
+It has a great menu that shows you titles, cast lists, episode descriptions and everything else you need to know about your shows and movies.

 Setting up Plex takes a few more steps than Universal Media Server, but it's still quite straightforward.
 To start, you need to go to the Plex website and download the Plex Media Server.
 Once it's downloaded, open the file to start the set up.